rclone Züs Integration

 • Zero Lock-in: Maintain open architecture with CLI-driven usage

-• Use Vult or Blimp UI to manage and render files in a carousel view
+• Use Blimp UI to manage and render files in a carousel view

 • Share both public and encrypted files or folders with anyone instantly